- E-commerce is a critical component of any business, increasing the importance of a great website.

 One of the most important sections of your website is the About page, which introduces your business to the public.
-This page should offer insight to consumers on who you are and what you do, and provide a first impression that will welcome new customers.
+This page should offer insight to consumers on who you are and what you do and provide a first impression that will welcome new customers.
+As Shopify points out, "If anyone wants to quickly understand your brand, your About Us page should be the single link you send them."

 Set common ground for customers